 Kite Injured Birds Helplines Mumbai

-Simply contact Karuna (NGO) for animals at below numbers if you find any hurt bird or animal by kites.
-Below are Karuna’s helplines for Mumbai locations.
+Contact NGOs for animals at the below numbers if you find any hurt birds or animals.
+Below are helplines for Mumbai locations.
+Kindly note, Not all numbers may be active and in working condition as no new updates received.

 - Bandra to Andheri : 02265141313 / 02265151313